The-going/evlproject/content/dovetail/pipeline/porting/irqflow.md

 ## Extended IRQ work API {#irq-work}

-Due to the NMI-type nature of interrupts running out-of-band code, such code might preempt in-band activities over the in-band stage in the middle of a [critical section]({{%relref "dovetail/pipeline/optimistic.md#no-inband-reentry" %}}).
+Due to the NMI-type nature of interrupts running out-of-band code from the standpoint of the main kernel, such code might preempt in-band activities in the middle of a [critical section]({{%relref "dovetail/pipeline/optimistic.md#no-inband-reentry" %}}).
 For this reason, it would be unsafe to call any in-band routine from an out-of-band context.